MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 >[!Note]
 > We recommend that no more than ten conversions be triggered parallelly from the same ESXi source to the same Hyper-V destination.
 If the source-destination pair is different, VMM can support up to 100 VM conversions in parallel, with the remaining conversions queued.
 However, we recommend staging the VM conversions in smaller batches for higher efficiency.

 PowerShell script-based conversion allows you to automate your conversion process and perform at-scale conversions.
-PowerShell commands also allow you to provide the disk type for the target Hyper-V VM, which will enable the VMware thick provisioned disk to be migrated as Hyper-V dynamic disk, based on the requirements.
-Here is a sample PowerShell script to convert five VMs - VM1, VM2, VM3, VM4, VM5:
+PowerShell commands also allow you to provide the disk type for the target Hyper-V VM, which enables the VMware thick provisioned disk to be migrated as Hyper-V dynamic disk, based on the requirements.
+Here's a sample PowerShell script to convert five VMs - VM1, VM2, VM3, VM4, VM5:

 *Sample script with appropriate values*